Ipswich

 Features on the map

-Interesting little features can be spotted on the 1884 map.
+Interesting little features can be spotted on this 1884 map.
 A 'Manure

 fertiliser, stands south of The Griffin when most people know only of